 The recent economic instability in Brazil has contributed to a decline in market confidence in the Brazilian economy as well as to a deteriorating political environment.
-The negative macroeconomic environment in Brazil in recent years was in part due to economic and political uncertainties resulting from a global decrease in commodities prices as well as due to corruption investigations of Brazilian state-owned and private sector companies. politicians and business executives, which, in turn, led to the ouster and arrest of several prominent politicians.
+The negative macroeconomic environment in Brazil in recent years was in part due to economic and political uncertainties resulting from a global decrease in commodities prices as well as due to corruption investigations of Brazilian state-owned and private sector companies, politicians and business executives, which, in turn, led to the ouster and arrest of several prominent politicians.
 Launched by the Office of the Brazilian Federal Prosecutor at the end of 2014, the so-called Lava Jato investigation investigated members of the Brazilian government and other members of the legislative branch, as well as senior officers and directors of large state-owned companies as well as other companies in connection with allegations of political corruption.
-The resulting fallout from the Lava Jato operation contributed to the impeachment of Brazil's former president, Dilma Rousseff, in August 2016, the arrest and conviction of former Brazilian president Luiz Inácio Lula da Silva, in April 2018, and the destabilization of the Brazilian economy.
-In November 2019, former president Luiz Inácio Lula da Silva was released from prison after a Brazilian Supreme Court ruling that allows defendants to remain free while their appeals are pending.
-In March 2021, a Brazilian Supreme Court ruling annulled the decisions that had convicted former president Luiz Inácio Lula da Silva.
-As a result of this ruling, former president Luiz Inácio Lula da Silva recovered his political rights and is running for president in the 2022 presidential elections in Brazil.
-General elections occurred on October 2, 2022, with former president Luiz Inácio Lula da Silva earning 48.4% of the votes tabulated and Brazil's current president, Jair Messias Bolsonaro, receiving 43.20% of the votes.
-Given that no candidate won a majority of votes, a second round of elections with these two candidates will occur on October 30, 2022, the outcome of which will determine the next president of Brazil.
-The result from the run-off vote may result in further political uncertainty and macroeconomic instability, particularly in the midst of a deeply polarized electorate.
-Furthermore, there is uncertainty over whether Jair Messias Bolsonaro will challenge the results of the 2022 presidential elections in the event of a victory by former president Luiz Inácio Lula da Silva.
+The resulting fallout from the Lava Jato operation contributed to the impeachment of Brazil's former president, Dilma Rousseff, in August 2016, the arrest and conviction of former Brazilian President Luiz Inacio Lula da Silva, in April 2018, and the destabilization of the Brazilian economy.
+In November 2019, former President Luiz Inacio Lula da Silva was released from prison after a Brazilian Supreme Court ruling that allows defendants to remain free while their appeals are pending.
+In March 2021, a Brazilian Supreme Court ruling issued by Justice Edson Fachin annulled the decisions that had convicted former President Luiz Inacio Lula da Silva.
+As a result of this ruling, former President Luiz Inacio Lula da Silva recovered his political rights and is now able to run for office in the upcoming 2022 presidential elections in Brazil, which may result in further political uncertainty and consequent macroeconomic instability.

-In April 2020, the Brazilian Supreme Court began investigating Brazil's current president in connection with allegations made by the former Minister of Justice.
-In addition, in February 2021, the Brazilian federal government moved to replace the then-chief executive officer of a statecontrolled company.
+In April 2020, the Brazilian Supreme Court began investigating Brazil's current president, Jair Messias Bolsonaro, in connection with allegations made by the former Minister of Justice.
+In addition, in February 2021, the Brazilian federal government moved to replace the then-chief executive officer of a state-controlled company.
 These events and further political instability had, and may continue to have, an adverse effect on the Brazilian economy.
-On

-April 14, 2021, a Parliamentary Committee Inquiry (Comissão Parlamentar de Inquérito, or "CPI") was established to investigate the Brazilian federal government's potential mishandling of the COVID-19 pandemic and collapse of the healthcare system in the Brazilian state of Amazonas in particular at the beginning of 2021, including the potential misuse of government funds.
-Based on the final report of the CPI, the Attorney General's Office began six new preliminary investigations involving Brazil's current president, members of the Brazilian government and members of the legislative branch, which are under review by the Brazilian Supreme Court.
+On April 14, 2021, a Parliamentary Committee Inquiry (Comissão Parlamentar de Inquérito, or "CPI") was established to investigate the Brazilian federal government's potential mishandling of the COVID-19 pandemic and collapse of the healthcare system in the Brazilian state of Amazonas in particular at the beginning of 2021, including the potential misuse of government funds.
+Based on the final report of the CPI, the Attorney General's Office began new six preliminary investigations involving Brazil's current president, members of the Brazilian government and members of the legislative branch, which are under review by the Brazilian Supreme Court.